TelaHance/TeladocCapstone/docs/auth0.md

 # Setting up Authentication on Localhost

-(For authentication on Heroku, follow all of these instructions first, then scroll down to the section for Heroku).

 This project uses Auth0 and Google OAuth for authentication (checking usernames and passwords for logging in).

 Auth0 is a service that allows you to set up an application where you "login in with Google" or "login with GitHub" or "login with Facebook", etc. (This process of allowing users to login into an application with multiple providers is sometimes called _Federated Login_).